gigasquid/clojure-mxnet/README.md

 `git submodule update --init --recursive`

-Sometimes I find it useful to use this script to clean hard https://gist.github.com/nicktoumpelis/11214362
+Sometimes it useful to use this script to clean hard https://gist.github.com/nicktoumpelis/11214362